Pelican Butte: Recreation

-A gravel road runs all the way to the summit of the mountain, branching north off Oregon Route 140.
+A gravel road runs to the summit of the mountain, branching north off Oregon Route 140.
 The road is only open during snow-free months during the summer.
-The last few miles of the road are steep and narrow, but they are accessible by vehicles with high ground clearance.
+The last few miles of the road are steep and narrow, but are accessible by vehicles with high ground clearance.
 The peak of Pelican Butte offers a 180 degree view of the Cascades stretching from south of Crater Lake to Mount McLoughlin.
-A winter use trail for the volcano is operated by the Klamath Basin Snowdrifters Snowmobile Club.
+A winter-use trail for the volcano is operated by the Klamath Basin Snowdrifters Snowmobile Club.
+The Pacific Crest Trail passes through the Sky Lakes wilderness area, running about 35 mi in length.

+Pelican Butte has been the focus of perennial efforts to develop a ski resort on the mountain since the 1960s.
+These efforts were consistently opposed by the U.S. Fish and Wildlife Service and local residents.
+During the 1990s and into 2001, Jeld-Wen invested more than USD 4 million dollars in planning for a ski area on Pelican Butte.
+As of 2017, there were no plans to develop a ski area on the mountain according to an official representing the Fremont-Winema National Forest administration.